 Curriculum Vitae (CV)

 A curriculum vitae is most often used in an academic setting.
 Professionals who teach at the college level, conduct research, publish, and present are most likely to utilize a CV to chronicle their accomplishments over a career.
-A CV is generally multiple pages, more detailed than a resume and may be required when applying for academic positions or graduate school.
-No two CVs look the same, here are some suggestions for inclusion.
+A CV is generally multiple pages, more detailed than a resume.
+No two CVs look the same; here are some suggestions for inclusion.

 At the top of your CV, include your name and contact information.
-Outside of the US, many CVs include even more personal information, such as gender, date of birth, marital status, and even names of children.
+Outside of the U.S., many CVs include even more personal information, such as gender, date of birth, marital status, etc.

 Honors and awards